TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 Now, you need to install my script with `pip` - a builtin tool that can install other Python programs and scripts.
 You can run it either by typing `pip3 <options>` or `python3 -m pip <options>`:

-2. `pip3 install -U google-photos-takeout-helper` / `python3 -m pip install -U google-photos-takeout-helper`
+2. `pip3 install -U google-photos-takeout-helper`

+// Or `python3 -m pip install -U google-photos-takeout-helper`

 If something goes wrong and it prints some red errors, try to add ` --user` flag at the end